IBM-Cloud/docs/dedicated/index.md

 |Dedicated Direct Link 1 Gbps capacity | A dedicated network link that connects directly to the appropriate {{site.data.keyword.BluSoftlayer}} network point of presence designed for data transfers of up to 1 Gbps. |
 |Dedicated Direct Link 10 Gbps capacity | A dedicated network link that connects directly to the appropriate {{site.data.keyword.BluSoftlayer}} network point of presence designed for data transfers of up to 10 Gbps. |
 |IBM Bluemix Dedicated Hardware Firewall - High Availability | A redundant 1 Gbps hardware firewall configured for protection for single, multiple, or all servers on same VLAN within the Dedicated environment. |
 {: caption="Table 3.
-Optional components for purchase: Platform add-ons" caption-side="top"}
+Optional platform add-on components for purchase" caption-side="top"}
 {: #table03}

 **Note**: {{site.data.keyword.Bluemix_dedicated_notm}} components might indicate a specific configured capacity, such as gigabytes or transactions per second.
 Because actual capacity in practice for any configuration of the cloud service varies depending on many factors, the actual capacity in practice might be more or less than the configured capacity.